Ylianst/MeshCentralAssistant/readme.md

 -noproxy                     When specified, HTTP proxies will not be used.
 ```

+It is important to note that only one MeshCentral Assistant process can be run on a client device.
+Any additional processes will be terminated immediately.
+A help request specified in the command line switches will not be executed before the process is terminated.
+Be sure to check for and terminate existing MeshCentral Assistant processes if an external program launches Assistant to send a help request.

 ## MSH Format

 The .msh file contains the policy MeshCentral Assistant built-in agent will follow.
 It includes what server to connect to, how to authenticate the server, what device group to initially join, etc. A sample .msh file will look like this and may be included within the MeshCentral Assistant executable when downloaded from the server.